 • Promotes authenticity and trust

-• Greatly increases audience engagement
+• Greatly increases podcast audience engagement

 • Boosts social media platform shareability